Course Descriptions

 Civil Rights - LAWS 7025

 Presents a comprehensive study of federal civil rights statutes briefly reviewed in other courses (e.g., Constitutional Law or Federal Courts).
-Studies federal civil rights statutes, their judicial application, and their interrelationships as a discretely significant body of law of increasing theoretical interest and practical importance.
+Studies federal civil rights statutes, their judicial application,and their interrelationships as a discretely significant body of law of increasing theoretical interest and practical importance.
+3 credits, letter graded.

 Climate Change Law and Policy - LAWS 6712

 Examines the science of climate change and the broader role of science in public policymaking.
-Reviews the changing legal landscape to abate greenhouse gas emissions, and key issues in policy design.
-Reviews the Supreme Court's April 2nd, 2007 decision in Massachusetts v.
-EPA, overturning EPA's refusal to regulate greenhouse gas pollution from motor vehicle tailpipes, and the aftermath in the courts, Executive Branch and Congress.
+Reviews the changing legal landscape to abate greenhouse gas emissions and key issues in policy design.
+Reviews the Supreme Court's April 2, 2007, decision in Massachusetts v.
+EPA, overturning EPA's refusal to regulate greenhouse gas pollution from motor vehicle tailpipes and the aftermath in the courts, Executive Branch and Congress.
+3 credits, letter graded.

 Climate Justice - LAWS 6702

-This course introduces the field of climate justice and seeks to identify legal and policy tools for advancing fair outcomes in climate change decision-making.
-Climate justice is concerned with the intersection of race and/or indigeneity, poverty, and climate change.
-This course will examine climate impacts globally and identify the strengths and weaknesses of international and domestic legal and policy frameworks regarding the most vulnerable.
+Introduces the field of climate justice and seeks to identify legal and policy tools for advancing fair outcomes in climate change decision making.
+Climate justice is concerned with the intersection of race and/or indignity, poverty, and climate change.
+1 credit, letter graded.

 Colorado Environmental Law Journal - LAWS 7916

-Participation in the research, writing, and editing activities involved in publishing the Colorado Environmental Law Journal.
+Gives students the opportunity to participate in the research, writing and editing activities involved in publishing the Colorado Environmental Law Journal.
+May be repeated up to 4 total credit hours.
+1 credit, pass-graded.

 Colorado Environmental Law Journal - LAWS 7926

-Participation in the research, writing, and editing activities involved in publishing the Colorado Environmental Law Journal.
+Gives students the opportunity to participate in the research, writing and editing activities involved in publishing the Colorado Environmental Law Journal.
+May be repeated up to 4 total credit hours.

 Colorado Legal Research - LAWS 6866